ivanovds/REST_API/project-container/README.md

 It is entirely self describing: you can find the documentation for each API endpoint simply by visiting the URL in your browser.

+## Project features
-API using JSON Web Authentication.
+* API using JSON Web Authentication
+* Model "Like" uses ContentType framework that provides generic relationships between models

 ## Using this API you can:
 * Create account